-When I was little I was sick a lot.
-I was treated with mix of antibiotics and homemade remedies and seriously I don’t know what was worse.
-One one hand there were a big pills that I could barely swallow on the other hand there was an onion syrup.
-It was totally yuck!
+When I was little, I was sick a lot.
+I was treated with a mix of antibiotics and homemade remedies, and seriously I don’t know what was worse.
+One one hand there were big pills that I could barely swallow on the other hand there was an onion syrup.
+It was yuck!
 Stinky little thing.

 I’m really fed up with over-the-counter remedies.
 It is easy to take them like candy with no thought what-so-ever what do they really do to my body.
 They often don’t even seem to work, or they are packed with sugar.
 And often we have brilliant remedies just sitting on the counter, so I’m turning into alternatives, learning about herbs and making my nightmare syrup.